Guardians (August Burns Red album)

 Guardians is the ninth studio album by American metalcore band August Burns Red.
 It was released on April 3, 2020, through Fearless Records.
 The album was produced by Carson Slovak and Grant McFarland.
 It is their last album to be released on this label before the band signed to SharpTone Records in 2022.

+Recording

+While in the middle of recording the album, August Burns Red consciously took a break from recording.
+Meaning the album had two recording sessions, leaving a lot of time between the two sessions while the band went on tour for the 10 anniversary of their album Constellations.
+By April of 2019, the band already had eight songs written and finished, so they then recorded the guitar tracks to get a feel for how the album would be.
+Then following the tour they returned to the studio in August where they polished the original eight songs as they felt they weren’t heavy enough.

+This album seen bass player Dustin Davidson write a lot more material than usual.
+This was due to guitarist JB Brubaker who usually writes a bulk of the band’s material having a child and not having as much time to do so.
+Davidson wrote six songs on the album, while Brubaker wrote the rest.

 Release and promotion

 On February 6, 2020, August Burns Red released the first single, "Defender".
 At the same time, the band announced the album itself, the album cover, the track list, and release date.
 On February 26, the band released the second single of the album titled "Bones".
 On March 26, a week before the album release, the band released their third single "Paramount".
+A music video was made for "Defender" which features all the band members in a comic-book-style.
+An additional music video was made for "Bones" which guitarist Brent Rambler described as "the coolest music video we've ever done, It takes the song title quite literally, and creates an awesome and visually stunning video."
+A live performance video for "Paramount" was later released on December 2, 2021.

+The album sold 12,000 copies in its first week, 10,500 of those being pure album sales.
+It debuted at number 53 on the Billboard 200, It became their sixth album to reach number 1 on the Top Christian albums chart, it also reached number 1 on the on the Hard Rock Albums chart, Independent Albums chart, and the Vinyl Albums chart.

 After the release of the album on April 3, the band planned to embark on a full North American Tour in support of Killswitch Engage; however, the tour was delayed due to the COVID-19 pandemic.